Gredu/archived.kommuuni.mahti.org/content/guide/psychology.md

 It is really up to residents if they use these.

 ### Don't isolate
 Usually people isolate them self, because they don't want to bother other.
 However, this is a wrong way of thinking.
-When you isolate yourself, most people think that you hate them.
+When you isolate yourself, most people think that you dislike them.
 So your way of isolating yourself is usually misunderstood.

 You should never close the kitchen door.
 Only close the door if you have burned something in the kitchen and you are trying to avoid smoke from spreading.